rafaelespinoza/godfish/README.md

 ## contributing

 These are welcome.
-To get you started, the code has some documentation, a godoc page, at least one implementation of each interface and tests. `gofmt` or gtfo.
+To get you started, the code has some documentation, a godoc page, at least one implementation of each interface and tests.

 Comments line lengths should be limited to 80 characters wide.
 Try not to make source code lines too long.
 More lines is fine with the exception of